-Appointments with Administration, Faculty and Staff
+Appointments with Administration, Faculty, and Staff

-Students are welcome to make appointments with the Dean, Associate Dean for Graduate Programs, Advisor, Admission & Student Services Coordinator, and Clinical Placement Coordinator as appropriate.
-Appointments with the Dean should be made through the office manager/assistant to the Dean.
-Appointments with the Associate Dean of Graduate Nursing Programs, Advisor, Admission & Placement Coordinator or Clinical Placement Coordinator should be made through the main office.
+Students are welcome to make appointments with the Dean, Associate Dean of Academic Affairs, Associate Director Advisor, Admission, & Student Support, and Clinical Placement Coordinator as appropriate.
+Appointments with the Dean should be made through the Assistant to the Dean.
+Other appointments should be made through the main office.

 Students also are welcome to make appointments with faculty and staff as appropriate.
-Students are encouraged to request appointments via email or the faculty's phone number.
+Students are encouraged to request appointments via email.
 Please be aware that many of our faculty teach clinical courses or work in the clinical arena off campus, which may limit availability to meet on campus.
 Faculty are encouraged to post office hours outside their doors or through the School of Nursing office.